1969 Wyoming Cowboys football team: "Black 14" controversy

 At San Jose State University, the Spartans were petitioned in a letter by a UW student group to boycott the homecoming game in Laramie; San Jose voted to play the game and wear multicolored armbands in support of the 14.
 Groups at other WAC schools demanded that Wyoming be dropped from their schedules.
 At the time of the incident in mid-October, the Cowboys were undefeated (4–0) and ranked 16th in the AP poll.
 Even though they beat BYU 40–7, and San Jose State (the next game) without the players to improve to 6–0, Wyoming lost all four road games in November and went 1–9 the next year which prompted Eaton's removal as coach, though he stayed on as assistant athletic director.
-The program had only one winning season in the 1970s, in 1976 under Fred Akers, who was hired at the University of Texas after the season ended.
+The program had only one winning season in the 1970s, in 1976 under second-year head coach Fred Akers, who left after the Fiesta Bowl, returning to the University of Texas to succeed Darrell Royal.

 The Black 14 included Earl Lee, John Griffin, Willie Hysaw, Don Meadows, Ivie Moore, Tony Gibson, Jerome Berry, Joe Williams, Mel Hamilton, Jim Issac, Tony McGee, Ted Williams, Lionel Grimes, and Ron Hill.
 Three of the underclassmen returned to play for the Cowboys in 1970: Griffin, Meadows, and Ted Williams.
-McGee transferred to Bishop College in Dallas, Texas, was a third round selection in the 1971 NFL Draft, and played fourteen seasons for three NFL teams.
+McGee transferred to Bishop College in Dallas, Texas, was a third round selection in the 1971 NFL draft, and played fourteen seasons for three NFL teams.

 The Black 14 incident spurred the court case Williams v.
 Eaton, with the issue of free speech against the principle of separation of church and state.
 Litigation was lengthy for this case and ended on October 31, 1972.

-In 2019, the 50th anniversary of the Black 14 being dismissed, the University of Wyoming invited the surviving players back and made several amends.
+In 2019, the fiftieth anniversary of the Black 14 being dismissed, the University of Wyoming invited the surviving players back and made several amends.
 The eight players that returned were invited to speak to history classes and meet with student athletes; attend a special dinner with university officials and receive an official apology letter signed by President Laurie Nichols; and were given both Wyoming football jerseys and Wyoming letterman jackets.

+The Black 14 were the recipients of the 2023 NCAA Inspiration Award.

-NFL Draft
+NFL draft

-Three Cowboys were selected in the 1970 NFL Draft, which lasted seventeen rounds (442 selections).
+Three Cowboys were selected in the 1970 NFL draft, which lasted seventeen rounds (442 selections).